Zephy-o/web/README.md

 2. `npm run dev`

 ## Building with docker + nginx
-Big boy build with nginx, removing `.html` extensions from endpoints
+Build with nginx, removing `.html` extensions from endpoints

 Note: If you're not using `npm run build`, files must be compiled with the `--public-url ./` flag to prevent anchors from linking to `/about.html`